Factbox: Leading candidates in Ukraine's May 25 presidential race

 He was the only Ukrainian oligarch to move swiftly to support the popular uprising against Yanukovich which began in central Kiev in late November, devoting his ‘5th Channel’ TV station to coverage of the protests.

-Poroshenko, whose chocolate manufacturer Roshen is one of the world’s top 20 confectionery firms, backs Ukraine’s integration with the West and his business has been targeted by Russia.
+Poroshenko, whose chocolate manufacturer Roshen is one of the world’s top 20 confectionery firms, backs Ukraine’s integration with the West and his firm has been targeted by Russia.

 Born in Ukraine’s industrial east, Tymoshenko was Ukraine’s prime minister for a short stint in 2005 and then from late 2007 till 2010, when Yanukovich beat her in a bitter run-off vote for the presidency.
 Brought to power by pro-Western street protests known as the Orange Revolution, her time in office was marked by bitter infighting involving her erstwhile Orange ally Viktor Yushchenko who had become president.